-- Contact us by telephone as soon as possible on the first day of absence and any subsequent days following or parents/carers can call into school and report to reception, who will arrange for a member of staff to speak with you. - On the child's return to school, parents/carers must send a note in explaining the reasons for the absence.
-This must be done even if parents/carers have already informed school by telephone.
+Contact us by telephone as soon as possible on the first day of absence and any subsequent days following, or parents/carers can call into school and report to the office.

-If your child is absent we will:
+If your child is absent, we will:

-- Telephone, email or text you on the first day of absence if we have not heard from you by 9:30am. - Invite you in to discuss the situation in with the Headteacher or Inclusion Manager, if absences persist. - Consider issuing a Penalty Warning if attendance continues to be an issue.
+- Telephone, email or text you on the first day of absence if we have not heard from you by 9:30am. - Invite you in to discuss the situation if absences persist. - Consider issuing a Penalty Notice Warning if attendance continues to be an issue.

 Parents/carers are expected to contact school at an early stage and to work with the staff in resolving any problems together.
-If difficulties cannot be sorted out this way, the school may refer the child to the Educational Welfare Officer (EWO) from the Tameside Local Authority, who will try to resolve the situation by agreement but, if other ways of trying to improve the Child's attendance have failed and unauthorised absences persist, school may request sanctions such as Penalty Warnings, Penalty Notices or prosecutions at the Magistrates Court.
+If difficulties cannot be sorted out this way, the school may refer the child to the Educational Welfare Officer (EWO), who will try to resolve the situation by agreement but, if other ways of trying to improve the child's attendance have failed and unauthorised absences persist, school may request sanctions such as Penalty Warnings, Penalty Notices or prosecutions at the Magistrates Court.
 Full details of the options open to enforce attendance at school are available from the school or Local Authority.
 If parents/carers take a child out of school for a period of unauthorised extended leave, the child may be removed from the school roll.